What Are the Benefits of Remortgaging and How Can It Save You Money?

 This method reduces the overall monthly payments and simplifies financial management by consolidating multiple debt payments into one.
 The additional funds obtained can be used to pay off other debts by remortgaging for a larger amount than the existing mortgage.

-Typically, mortgages offer lower interest rates than other unsecured borrowing, meaning the total Interest paid over time could be considerably reduced.
+Typically, mortgages offer lower interest rates than other unsecured borrowing, meaning the total interest paid over time could be considerably reduced.

 Should You Change Your Mortgage Type When Remortgaging?